jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 non-blocking concurrency solution for repeatedly running a timed autoscaler alongside the API.

+In other languages when attempting to build applications that utilise some form of concurrency I have found real complexity and difficulty in achieving this.
+The concepts of promises, asynchronous functions and callbacks have previously led to complicated and unsatisfactory code - it was difficult to understand, test, and maintain.
+The Go concept of *Goroutines*, treated as a first class feature in the language, provides a simplified and understandable form of asynchronous programming.
+This idea of Goroutines was one of the major attractions to the Go language for this project.
+The Goroutine approach was much more intuiative to me, and the concurrent code built using it has remained simple, clean, and easy to test.

 ### Interfaces

 Go provides implicit interfaces, allowing interfaces to be defined where they